NoraCodes/nora.codes/content/post/deletefacebook_centralization_and_fasta.md

 - Culture
 - Privacy
 - Open Source
+description: The fallout of the FOSTA and SESTA bills and recent revelations about Facebook's unethical business practices have made it clear that users need to retake control over our data.
 ---

 We, each and every one of us, need to make the decision to move to free, open source, and **decentralized** online services.
 It will be painful.
 It will be difficult.
 It may mean giving up some comforts, like sending money instantly to friends without fees.
 It is also the only way to prevent some seriously bad things from happening.

 ## Inciting Events